THINKLab2020/carekit-hyperprotect-lab/Lab_Documentation.md

 <br/>

-Another verification check is to check the Docker container logs on the Virtual Server.
+Another verification check is to check the Docker container logs on the Virtual Server, or localhost.
 The docker logs can be checked as such:

 1. Check docker for running containers
 > docker ps -a